Metrication in the United Kingdom: Costs

-The basis of the British metrication programme as announced in 1966 was a voluntary adoption of the metric programme, with the costs being absorbed where they fell.
+The basis of the British metrication programme as announced in 1965 was a voluntary adoption of the metric programme, with the costs being absorbed where they fell.
 As a result, the costs of and savings from metrication in the United Kingdom have not been comprehensively determined, and studies have tended to focus on specific programmes.
 As the programme was voluntary, industry was free to take the most cost-efficient approach.
 In many cases this meant installing equipment calibrated in metric units as part of an ongoing maintenance cycle rather than as part of a specific metrication programme.
 Such an approach was taken by the gas industry: all newly installed meters record usage in cubic metres, but many older installations still measure in cubic feet.

 A 1970s study by the United Kingdom chemical industry estimated costs at £6m over seven years, or 0.25% of expected capital investment over the change period.
 Other estimates ranged from 0.04% of a large company's turnover spread over seven years to 2% of a small company's turnover for a single year.
-Many companies reported recouping their costs within a year as a result of improved production.
+One large company reported that annual savings were already running at about the same level as the cost of its conversion, with further recurring gains expected.

-Approximately, 85% of United Kingdom exports go to metric countries, with the majority of the non-metric exports going to the United States.
-Though the USA accepted metricated goods they weren't always compatible with domestic production.
-Further to ensure understanding by their population, all goods were required to be labelled in US customary units only as per the Fair Packing and Labelling Act (updated in 1992, with all imports requiring dual units from 1994).
+The 1972 White Paper reported that 58% of United Kingdom exports went to countries that were already metric, and that a further 25% went to countries that had adopted the metric system since 1950 or were in the course of changing to it, giving a total of more than 83%.
+The principal remaining non-metric market was the United States, where the Fair Packaging and Labeling Act originally required the quantity on consumer packages to be declared in customary inch-pound units, with metric units permitted only as an additional statement.
+Congress amended the Act in 1992 to require both systems, a requirement that took effect on 14 February 1994.

-There are real costs to business of manufacturing goods in two units of measurement.
-These costs have been estimated at 3% of annual turnover by the Institute of Production Engineers, and at £1.1 billion (1980) per annum by the CBI.
+No authoritative figure for the national cost of metrication was ever produced.
+The 1972 White Paper noted that unofficial estimates of the overall cost had never been supported by statistical evidence, and concluded that no well-founded estimate existed or could exist, partly because metrication was usually undertaken alongside other changes such as redesign or rationalisation of product ranges, and partly because firms treated their costings as confidential.
+That absence of reliable figures itself became a rhetorical weapon.
+The British Equipment Trade Association had estimated in 1968 that the change would cost the country £5 billion, a figure repeatedly cited in parliamentary debate; the CBI dismissed it as a gross overestimate and put the likely national cost at £441–838 million, or at most £1.3 billion.
+Velkar argues that the wide divergence between such estimates made all of them unreliable, which in turn gave opponents of metrication a ready argument for halting it.